gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

 ### Selecting element descriptions

 Type and field descriptions are used as documentation in frontend clients like GraphiQL, and may also be used while generating API documentation websites.
-As such, maintaining good quality element descriptions is quite important, yet becomes extremely difficult as overlapping types and fields are spread across services.
-You may want to devise an annotation system that denotes where the official descriptions for each type and field are written:
+As such, maintaining good quality element descriptions is quite important, yet becomes extremely difficult as overlapping types and fields are spread across services maintained by different teams.
+How do we ensure that a robust "official" description in one service is not overridden by a shallow description added elsewhere in the future?

+One approach is to concatenate descriptions from across services.
+While this works, it often makes for repetitive and/or disorganized composites.
+A better solution may be to devise a system that annotates around canonical descriptions, for example:

 ```graphql
 # IGNORE - documented in Accounts service